Constant matters: Fine-grained Complexity of Differentially Private Continual Observation

-Factorization in terms of lower triangular matrices might not be necessary for the continual release model; however, as also pointed out by McMahan {\it et al.}~\cite{mcmahan2022private}, an arbitrary factorization would not work: Honaker's optimization of the binary mechanism~\cite{honaker2015efficient} can be seen as a factorization but it cannot be used for continual release as the output of his linear program at time $t$ can give non-negative weight to values of $x$ generated at a future time $t' > t$, i.e., the $t$-entry of $L(R x' + z)$ would not equal the $t$-entry of $L(R x^f + z)$.
-Furthermore, as instead of computing $L(R x' + z)$ we work with $t \times t$-dimensional submatrices of $L$ and $R$, we achieve a bound on the additive error in terms of the current time step $t \leq T$, while using a non-lower triangular factorization can incur an error that depends on the full stream length $T$.
+Factorization in terms of lower triangular matrices is not known to be necessary for the continual release model; however, \citet{mcmahan2022private} pointed out that an arbitrary factorization will not work.
+For example, they discuss that \citet{honaker2015efficient}'s optimization of the binary mechanism can be seen as a factorization but it cannot be used for continual release as the output of his linear program at time $t$ can give {positive} weights to values of $x$ generated at a future time $t' > t$.
+Furthermore, as instead of computing $L(R x' + z)$ we work with $t \times t$-dimensional submatrices of $L$ and $R$, we can replace a $\log T$ factor in the upper bound on the additive error due to the binary mechanism by a $\ln(t)$, where $t \leq T$ denotes the current time step.